-A specialized financial platform for nonprofits and churches can be a dynamic tool for your clients, especially with the assistance of a trusted accountant to advise them.
-Therefore, this webinar serves as an in-depth guide for using Aplos to manage your clients.
-We’ll discuss setup, customized reporting, client management options, and more.
-This session is ideal for professional accountants and bookkeepers who are considering managing clients in Aplos.
+A specialized financial platform for nonprofits and churches can be a dynamic tool, especially with the assistance of a trusted accountant to advise them.
+We’ll discuss setup, customized reporting, and more.
+This session is ideal for professional accountants and bookkeepers who are considering managing nonprofits or churches in Aplos.
 It also helps to have at least a basic understanding of fund accounting principles and bookkeeping tasks.

-- Look at Aplos as a specialized solution for nonprofits and clients, and a management platform available for professional accountants and bookkeepers.
+- Look at Aplos as a specialized solution for fund accounting for nonprofits and churches.

 - Review common chart of accounts structures for nonprofit and churches.
-Understand customization and administration options for streamlined chart of accounts setup and roll-up reporting.
+Understand customization and administration options for streamlined chart of accounts setup and granular reporting.

 - Gain advanced knowledge to implement dimensional reporting using tags.
-Create popular customizations for specialized nonprofit financial reporting, including generating a Form 990 report.
+Create popular customizations for specialized nonprofit financial reporting.

 CPE Credit Eligibility Statement